RELOOP: Recursive Retrieval with Multi-Hop Reasoner and Planners for Heterogeneous QA: Experiment

 Compatible pairs are swept and final “best” and “median” results across benchmarks are counted, with hyperparameters settings listed in App.~\ref{app:impl}.

-\subsection{Experiment Result: How competitive is HSEQ with other baselines?}
+\subsection{Experiment Result: How competitive is RELOOP with other baselines?}

 Table~\ref{tab:main-results} summarizes answer quality across all datasets.
-HSEQ consistently improves over both LLM-only and strong RAG baselines, while using controlled iteration and exposing explicit provenance.
+RELOOP consistently improves over both LLM-only and strong RAG baselines, while using controlled iteration and exposing explicit provenance.
 Detailed per-model pairs are reported in Table~\ref{tab:acc-f1-eff}.
 Efficiency measurements (tokens/latency/steps) are in Table~\ref{tab:efficiency}.

-Our HSEQ achieves strong and consistent gains on multiple benchmarks.
-On HotpotQA, MetaQA-2hop, and MetaQA-3hop, both the \emph{best} and \emph{median} HSEQ configurations surpass all baselines.
-On TAT-QA, HSEQ’s best run attains the top score overall, while the median run trails slightly behind TAT-LLM~\citep{zhu2024tat}.
-On the table-and-text HybridQA, HSEQ attains the best accuracy and the second-best F1 (just behind HippoRAG~\citep{jimenez2024hipporag}); the median configuration remains third among baselines.
+Our RELOOP achieves strong and consistent gains on multiple benchmarks.
+On HotpotQA, MetaQA-2hop, and MetaQA-3hop, both the \emph{best} and \emph{median} RELOOP configurations surpass all baselines.
+On TAT-QA, RELOOP’s best run attains the top score overall, while the median run trails slightly behind TAT-LLM~\citep{zhu2024tat}.
+On the table-and-text HybridQA, RELOOP attains the best accuracy and the second-best F1 (just behind HippoRAG~\citep{jimenez2024hipporag}); the median configuration remains third in baselines.